Lowclouds/logtag/README.md

 complete_tagname = component_name + '_' + tag_name;
 ```

-**Please** do not use an empty component_name.
-That is reserved for LogTag, and there's currently no protection against that.
-You will be surprised if you do.
+You can use an empty component_name, if you like.

 The generated tags are also immutable constants, so, if you're using HMR and you redefine the tags in a file that gets replaced, it will break when trying to redefine the constants.
 You'll need to reload the whole shebang.
-I might try to work around this.

 By default, the tags are injected into the global namespace, but using the LogTag.init() options above, you can modify that.
-However, you can directly supply any object as the scope for the generated tags.
+Morever, you can directly supply any object as the scope for the generated tags.
 This is used internally to add ALLOF to the LogTag object.

-### LogTag.log(stuff, [tags])
+### LogTag.log(stuff, ...tags)

 This function tests whether the tags are set and if so, calls console.log(stuff)

-**tags** is optional.
+**tags** are optional.
 If not supplied, the call devolves to console.log(stuff).

-If supplied, it must be an array of one or more tags as defined by defTags.
-Rationale for requiring an array is later under **Am I missing something?**, below.

 ### LogTag.set(...tags)

-Contrary to defTags(...) and log(...), set accepts an arbitrary number of tags as arguments and then sets them.
-Sets as in ors them into a Uint32.
-In the original implementation of this, I used BigInts, but didn't really need the range per component, although I quickly overran 32bit integers.
-So this implementation uses Uint32Arrays with one Uint32 per component.
-Each component can then have 32 unique tags; if you need more per 'component', you'll need to break it into sections: 'PART1', ..., 'PARTN'.
-With 255 possible components, it should be enough for most mortals.
+LogTag.set accepts an arbitrary number of tags as arguments and then sets them.
+Sets as in ors them into a BigInt.
+BigInt can be slow if you use a lot of tags at once.
+I haven't analyzed it.
+But it gives you plenty of room for adding tags.

-On a side note, component zero is reserved for LogTag, which has a single tag, ALLOF, which is local to the LogTag object, i.e. LogTag.ALLOF.
-Sheesh, 31 whole bits and an array slot wasted!
-More later.
+ The single tag defined by LogTag is ALLOF, which is always local to the LogTag object, i.e. LogTag.ALLOF.

 ### LogTag.clear(...tag) or LogTag.clearAll()